wedesoft/www.wedesoft.de/_posts/2026-01-27-volumetric-clouds.md

 ### Compiling and linking shader programs

-The following method is used compile a shader program.
+The following method is used to compile a shader.

 {% highlight clojure %}
 (defn make-shader [source shader-type]